eckon/dotfiles/README.md

 * ([ripgrep](https://github.com/BurntSushi/ripgrep))

 Following commands should be run on fresh install:
+* For easier editing of the files, create symlinks for the files (then only edit in the git repo)
+  * Be in the home dir and add smylink `$ ln -s ~/path/to/github/dotfiles/.dotfile .dotfile`
 * In nvim run `:PlugInstall` this will install the Plugins from **vim-plug** set in `~/.config/nvim/init.vim`
 * Install [Language Servers/Extensions](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim#install-extension-for-programming-languages-you-use-daily) for coc.nvim